shawenyao/jekyll-now/_posts/2019-03-04-N-Random-Variables.md

 ---
 Three Random Variables Part II.

 In [Part I](/Three-Random-Variables/), I presented the algebraic solution to the problem of what the possible range of correlation is given all three random variables have the same pairwise correlation.
-Things get a little more interesting when there are more of them, but the question still holds.
+Things get a little more interesting when there are more of them, but the idea still holds.

 ## Problem Formulation
 $N$ random variables $x_1$, $x_2$, ..., $x_N$ have the same pairwise correlation $\rho$.
 Find the upper and lower bound of such $\rho$.